Signature Programs

 At Columbia Grammar & Preparatory School, we pride ourselves on providing an individual experience for our students so that they may pursue as many avenues of interest as possible.

 Please explore the many and wide-ranging Signature Programs offered here at CGPS.
-Our choices vary from athletic pursuits such as swimming and yoga, academic options including competitive math teams, Advanced Science Research and our elective program which offers hundreds of tailored curricular options to our Prep School students, to our community oriented efforts in service learning and philanthropy.
+Our choices vary from academic options including competitive math teams, Advanced Science Research and our elective program, which offers hundreds of tailored curricular options to our Prep School students, to our community-oriented efforts in service learning and philanthropy.
 The School offers something that we are confident will excite and inspire every child.

 Grammar School